 Similarly to asking questions, the idea of going in with a low offer can be terrifying.
 You may be worried about causing offence or annoying the seller, but remember: the worst that can happen is a no. You can work your way up from a low offer, so always start below the asking price.
 After all, if you don’t ask, you don’t get.

 You’ve probably been saving a deposit for quite some time, however, buying a home also includes other costs that some first time buyers fail to take into account.
 This includes solicitor’s fees, mortgage arrangement fees and moving costs.
 To be safe, calculate how much everything will cost and allow a little extra.

 This one can be really hard but being patient is so important.
 It can take months of viewings and property searches to find the right one, and several months to exchange.
 If the property you buy is in a chain, this can take even more time.
 A lot of this process is out of your hands so worrying won’t change it.
 Try to relax and be patient.

 And Finally, You Only Need One

-You may have seen hundreds of properties with online agents like Hatched and not yet found the one, or perhaps you’ve had offers fall through – in both instances, it can be easy to become disheartened.
+You may have seen hundreds of properties through online agents and not yet found the one, or perhaps you’ve had offers fall through – in both instances, it can be easy to become disheartened.
 Remember, you only need to find one.
 It may take a while but you will find your first home.